sqlraft/hctree/doc/hctree/testserver.md

 largest CID value that it has, to the leader.
 Call this a "synchronization request".
-Because sqlite3\_hct\_journal\_rollback() has been called to remove all holes from the journal, this is sufficient for the leader node to determine if the follower nodes database is compabitible with the leader node database.
+Because sqlite3\_hct\_journal\_rollback() has been called to remove all holes from the journal, this is sufficient for the leader node to determine if the follower node's database is compabitible with the leader node database.
 If it is, then the leader node replies with all journal entries that it has that the follower node does not.
 The follower node then uses multiple threads to apply the journal entries to its local database using